rubchume/rubchume/README.md

 #### [Notion API Manager](https://github.com/rubchume/NotionApiManager)

-If you are an organization freak like me, you know what [Notion](https://www.notion.so/) is.
-This app has changed forever the way millions of users take notes.

-Even if there are strong competitors like Obsidian or LogSeq that out-compete Notion in the task of creating a *second brain*, Notion still has the edge as the most balanced note-taking app.
-It might not be the best in anything, but it is excellent in everything, and that balance is what makes it my preferred option when it comes taking notes, manage projects and organizing knowledge.

-One of the great things of Notion is that its API is simple and easy to use.
-However, for most common operations it could be even simpler.
+- Created a tool for seamlessly perform operations in Notion from Python in an object-oriented programming manner, making use of Notion's web API.

-This project is a small Python wrapper around the existing and excellent Notion API so creating new pages and consuming existing information becomes a matter of writing a few lines.
+- It allows creating new pages and consuming existing information with just a few lines and integrates it with Pandas.

-It is still very simple, so feel free to adapt it to your own needs.

-This package published in **PyPI** and documented with **Sphinx**, and the whole process testing and deploying the new versions of the package is done by running a **Gitlab CI Pipeline**.
+- Development flow integrated in a full CI/CD pipeline (Gitlab CI Pipeline): runs unittests, generates documentation with Sphinx and pushes it to ReadTheDocs and publishes the package to PyPI.

 #### [Terraform AWS Examples](https://github.com/rubchume/TerraformAWSexamples)

-> Terraform is an open-source infrastructure as code software tool that enables you to safely and predictably create, change, and improve infrastructure

-**Infrastructure-as-code** (IaC) has changed the world of servers for the better by eliminating manual processes, so the speed of infrastructure management is faster and more consistent since it is written in code.

-Moreover, if you are a developer, it will allow you to focus on development more, while letting the software create and manage the infrastructure for you.

-I find AWS to be easy to use, and it is wonderfully integrated in Terraform.

-This repository is a collection of common IaC configurations for data analysis tasks that you can deploy on AWS right away.
+- Collected common Terraform (Infrastructure-as-Code) configurations from different data analysis projects that can be deployed on AWS right away,

-There are very useful examples of how to design complex infrastructures using modularity.
+- being an excellent example of how modularity is used to design complex infrastructure
-They can serve as starting points that you can then customize to your own needs.
+- and serving as starting points you can then customize to your own needs.

-*Be careful because AWS is not free*.

 ## Contact me
 Contact me if you wish at rubchume@gmail.com.